the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 (er-datahazardscasestudy-hosting-startingevent)=
 ### Starting the Event
-- As the hosts arrive in-person at least 1 hour prior to start time to ensure the Zoom link and audio-visual equipment (speakers, screens and microphones) are all working.
+- As the hosts arrive in person at least 1 hour before start time ensure the Zoom link and audio-visual equipment (speakers, screens and microphones) are all working.
 - Open the online call early to allow for:
-    - volunteers to settle in and open any breakout-rooms.
+    - volunteers to settle in and open any breakout rooms.
-    - participants to join in advance and set-up break out rooms for networking events and workshops later in the day.
+    - participants to join in advance and set up break-out rooms for networking events and workshops later in the day.

 (er-datahazardscasestudy-hosting-hybridevent)=
 ### Hybrid Event Tips
-We chose to host the symposium in a hybrid format as this would allow attendance for those interested in the topic, and speakers who would be unable to attend in-person.
+We chose to host the symposium in a hybrid format as this would allow attendance for those interested in the topic, and speakers who would be unable to attend in person.

 There are a lot of tasks involved in running a hybrid event.
 Thanks to good communication with volunteers and preparing the room before the event, our hybrid format ran successfully without hiccups.